adam-p/yesterday-i-learned/git.md

 git rebase -i HEAD~(commit count)
 ```

+### ...
+Then I rebased like an idiot

+If you rebased and found some changes missing, `git reflog` might contain useful hashes for restoring your `HEAD`.

 ### I made a commit with stupid messages

 Either [`git commit --amend`](http://stackoverflow.com/questions/179123/edit-an-incorrect-commit-message-in-git) or `git rebase -i HEAD~1`